oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 the additional benefit of the client not needing to verify the JWT signature, as the token will have been fetched over an HTTPS connection directly from the authorization server.
-However, returning an id_token using the Implicit flow requires the client validate the JWT signature as malicious parties could otherwise craft and supply fraudulent id_tokens.
+However, returning an id_token using the Implicit flow requires the client validate the JWT signature, as malicious parties could otherwise craft and supply fraudulent id_tokens.

 ### Historic Note